VCP Network Staff

 Network/Vermont Care Partners

-Simone has served as Executive Director of Vermont Care Network for the past 6 years.
+Simone has served as Executive Director of Vermont Care Network since 2012.
 She oversees the operations with a focus on innovation and the future health of the network agencies.
-Simone has worked in the health and mental health care fields for over 25 years to improve access to care and the quality of care for vulnerable populations.
+Simone has worked in the health and mental health care fields for over 30 years to improve access to care and the quality of care for vulnerable populations.

 Prior to joining VCN as a Project Manager in 2010, Simone worked as an independent consultant, State Affairs Manager for Bi-State Primary Care Association and as a member of the Clinton Administration’s Health Care Task Force in both the White House Office of Policy Development and the Office of Communication.

 Simone received her MS in Evaluative Clinical Sciences from the Dartmouth Institute for Health Policy and Clinical Practice.

 Executive Director, Vermont Council of Developmental and Mental Health Services/Vermont Care Partners